 - What happens if you have to move into a care home.

-Our team can advise and assist you with completing and submitting the LPA forms with the Office of the Public Guardian.
+Our team of powers of attorney solicitors can advise and assist you with completing and submitting the LPA forms with the Office of the Public Guardian.

 If you require our advice or assistance with regard to creating an LPA, please contact our team by emailing patrice.lawrence@tvedwards.com or calling us on 020 3440 8000.